kotutuloro/bfa-submissions/README.md

 ## Deployment/Management

-This app is hosted on heroku at https://bfa-submissions.herokuapp.com/.
+This admin app is hosted on heroku at https://bfa-submissions.herokuapp.com/.
+The bot is a separate app on heroku name `bfa-submissions-bot`.
 Changes merged to the main branch are automatically deployed.

 ### Configs

-These can all be set via the Heroku settings dashboard for this app or using the `heroku config:set` cli command.
+These can all be set via the Heroku settings dashboard for *both* apps or using the `heroku config:set` cli command.

 - `SECRET_KEY`: Randomly generated Django secret key
 - `DISCORD_BOT_TOKEN`: Token for the Discord bot (for instructions on creating one, see the [discord.py docs](https://discordpy.readthedocs.io/en/stable/discord.html)
 - `SUBMISSION_CHANNEL_ID`: Discord channel ID for the submissions channel
+- `PROCFILE`: These apps use the [Heroku Multi Procfile buildpack](https://elements.heroku.com/buildpacks/heroku/heroku-buildpack-multi-procfile)

 ### Creating an admin user

-From the app's heroku dashboard:
+From either app's heroku dashboard:
 - Click "More" >> "Run console"
 - Enter `python manage.py createsuperuser`
 - From there you will be prompted to enter a username, email, and password.